3.9. Initial and final objects

 Equalizers

-We defined in 3.3 the equalizer Eq(f, g) ⊂ E of any two functions f,g with the same domain E, and found this subset of E to be more precisely a subalgebra when f,g are morphisms in a category of algebras.
-Let us generalize this to any category C, conceiving the equalizer Eq(f, g) of two morphisms f,g∈Mor(E,F) as a subobject of E, inspired by the above concept of quasi-embedding.
+The equalizer Eq(f, g) ⊂ E of any two functions f,g with domain E, was defined in 3.3; it was noticed to be a subalgebra when f,g are morphisms in a category of algebras.

 CX, X(f=g) = {hX(E) | fh = gh}